Bioconductor/bioconductor.org/content/help/course-materials/extra/BioC2012_setup_guide.md

 to turn off any AWS resources (instances, stacks, etc.) that you have turned on.

-For example, leaving an m1.large instance on for five days (120 hours) will cost $38.40.

 We will discuss how to do that both in this guide, in person at the conference, and in a followup email to be sent after the conference.